 In 2020 the target was met.
 Based on the analysis of 2020 results, in 2021, faculty: 1) provided expanded modules on telehealth in Informatics (NURG 5690) and clinical courses to develop telehealth competency; 2) reviewed and updated resources and references to facilitate students' understanding and application of evidence-based guidelines in the clinical setting, such as electronic applications (i.e., telehealth, electronic health records); and 3) reviewed and provided feedback to students via their logs, narratives, self-evaluations, and SOAPs related to developing proficiency in delivering evidence-based care.
-Students were provided with opportunities to learn and practice skills related to telehealth and documenting within electronic records.
-Students received written and verbal feedback about their SOAPs, narratives and self-evaluations related to proficiency in delivering evidence-based care.
+Students were provided with opportunities to learn and practice skills related to telehealth and documentation in SOAPs, narratives and self-evaluations related to proficiency in delivering evidence-based care.